 In some cases investors will have the opportunity to view the assets they’ve invested in at the Otis gallery in New York.

 What do you get when investing with Otis?

 When you invest with Otis, you receive a membership interest in an LLC, which is what actually owns the underlying collectible.
-Prospective investors should note that the LLC (there are two separate ones as of this writing) owns multiple items, rather than the more typical arrangement of a separate LLC (or other special-purpose entity) for each offering.
+Prospective investors should note that the LLC owns multiple items (using a separate sub-series for each collectible), rather than the more typical arrangement of a separate LLC (or other special-purpose entity) for each offering.
+This is becoming a common structure for Reg A+ offerings, but may be unfamiliar to some investors.
 Investors should review the offering documents in full to be sure they understand how the offering they’re investing in relates to other items (series’) owned by the LLC.
-Each series is treated as its own separate legal entity, similar to a company subsidiary.
+Each series is treated as its own separate legal entity under Delaware law, similar to a company subsidiary.

 How does Otis make money?

 According to Otis, they charge a 0-10% “sourcing fee”, and there is an additional 1% fee (of all the invested capital) to cover the fee paid to their broker-dealer.
 When an item is re-sold, Otis also retains 10% of the profits before distributing the remainder to shareholders.
 Notably Otis also purchases at least 2% and up to 19.99% of each offering themselves, at the same price it’s offered to shareholders.